-The foundations interest group (FIG) reads and discusses works of mutual interest in the philosophy and foundations of mathematics and in the philosophy of logic.
+The foundation's interest group (FIG) reads and discusses works of mutual interest in the philosophy and foundations of mathematics and the philosophy of logic.
 We select readings for a variety of reasons: to keep up on the most exciting developments in the field, to help participants scrutinize literature relevant to research, to provide feedback on works in progress being written by FIG, to revisit classic articles in the literature, and sometimes just to have fun discussing a topic related to the foundations of mathematics and the philosophy of logic.
-For more information, please contact Roy T. Cook.
+For more information, please contact Roy T. Cook (email@example.com).

 Subscribe to our mailing list

 - January 21: FIG will be continuing works-in-progress this semester, organizational meeting

 - January 28: Plumwood, V. (1993) The politics of reason: Towards a feminist logic, Australasian Journal of Philosophy, 71:4, 436-462, DOI: 10.1080/00048409312345432 (pdf)

 - February 11: continuation of MTV logics (forthcoming) (pdf)